ungleich/cdist/docs/src/cdist-install.rst

 Source Host
 ~~~~~~~~~~~

-This is the machine you use to configure the target hosts.
+This is the machine from which you will configure target hosts.

  * /bin/sh: A posix like shell (for instance bash, dash, zsh)
  * Python >= 3.2